1993–94 New York Knicks season: Regular season

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Ewing, Starks and Oakley were all selected for the 1994 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the first and only All-Star appearance for both Starks and Oakley.
 Ewing also finished in fifth place in Most Valuable Player voting, while Oakley finished in ninth place in Defensive Player of the Year voting, Mason finished tied in sixth place in Sixth Man of the Year voting, and head coach Pat Riley finished tied in fifth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1994 NBA playoffs, the Knicks defeated the New Jersey Nets in four games.
-In the Eastern Conference Semi-finals, they faced off against the 3-time defending NBA champion Chicago Bulls for the fourth consecutive year; Michael Jordan had retired prior to the season to pursue a baseball career, and the team was now led by Scottie Pippen.
-The Knicks would defeat the Bulls in a full seven game series to advance to the Eastern Conference Finals, where they trailed 3–2 to Reggie Miller and the 5th-seeded Indiana Pacers, but managed to defeat them in another full seven game series.

-The Knicks advanced to the 1994 NBA Finals, and took a 3–2 series lead over regular season MVP, and Defensive Player of the Year Hakeem Olajuwon and the Houston Rockets, but lost the next two games, thus losing the series in seven games.
-In the 1994 playoffs, the Knicks set the record for most games allowing under 95, and under 100 points, in one playoff run.
-Opponents were held to under 95 and 100 points in 23 and 24 games, respectively.

 The Knicks finished fourth in the NBA in home-game attendance, with an attendance of 810,193 at Madison Square Garden during the regular season.

-Following the season, Blackman was released to free agency.
+NBA playoffs

+In the Eastern Conference First Round of the 1994 NBA playoffs, the Knicks faced off against the 7th–seeded New Jersey Nets, a team that featured All-Star forward Derrick Coleman, All-Star guard Kenny Anderson, and Kevin Edwards.
+The Knicks won the first two games over the Nets at home at Madison Square Garden, before losing Game 3 on the road in overtime, 93–92 at the Brendan Byrne Arena.
+The Knicks won Game 4 over the Nets on the road, 102–92 to win the series in four games.

+In the Eastern Conference Semi-finals, and for the fourth consecutive year, the team faced off against the 3rd–seeded, and 3-time defending NBA champion Chicago Bulls; All-Star guard Michael Jordan had retired prior to the season to pursue a baseball career, as the Bulls were now led by the All-Star trio of Scottie Pippen, Horace Grant and B.J.
+Armstrong.
+The Knicks won the first two games over the Bulls at Madison Square Garden, before losing the next two games on the road at the Chicago Stadium.
+The Knicks won Game 5 at home by a score of 87–86, but then lost Game 6 to the Bulls on the road, 93–79.
+With the series tied at 3–3, the Knicks won Game 7 over the Bulls at Madison Square Garden, 87–77 to win in a hard-fought seven-game series.